 When making the milk you’ll end up with this hazelnut meal… but don’t toss it.
 You can use it in smoothies or baked goods like muffins.

-When I let my boyfriend have the first sip of this date-sweetened hazelnut milk, he just stared at me in wonder.
-Who needs nasty ingredients in store-bought hazelnut milk when you can make the most amazing nut milk at home?!
+Who needs weird ingredients in store-bought hazelnut milk when you can make the most amazing nut milk at home?!
 The milk is not too sweet and has a lovely hazelnut taste – it’s perfect for cereal, smoothies, baking, hot cocoa and to dip cookies into.

 Date-Sweetened Hazelnut Milk